EECOLOR/scala-clean-code-patterns/src/main/scala/processes/README.md

 The first example is the [`HappyFlowOnly`](freeMonads/vanillaScala/HappyFlowOnly.scala) class.
 This version focuses on the happy flow of the program and moves handling of the not found, bad request, etc. results to the program runner.

+The second example is the [`Complete`](freeMonads/vanillaScala/Complete.scala) class.
+This version enhances the `Method` instances with functions like `ifEmpty` and `ifError` that wrap the method call into another method call.
+This moves the non happy cases into the the `handlePatchRequest` method.